KyleYYC/DediManager/README.md

   </a>
 </p>

 DediManager's objective is to simplify the transition and startup of Minecraft server networks running on any operating system.
 It was developed to be a "plug n play" application that requires 0 knowledge on dedicated servers.
 It is also a great tool to transfer already existing networks and servers to different systems, making anybody with FTP access able to transfer server data.
 Editing files such as 'server.properties' or 'spigot.yml' becomes very tedious and can get messy quickly when you have many servers running on a system.
-The File Editing & Management system makes this process simple, print out differences, change values, and reset any minecraft server file.
+The File Editing & Management system makes this process simple, print out differences, change values, and can reset any minecraft server file.

 High quality Minecraft network standards are tough to compete with, but with DediManager you can allow yourself to save money and give yourself more control over your network.
 One of the major goals with DediManager is to eliminate the need for a system administrator entirely.
 The reality of the situation is a system administrator is usually more convenient, reliable, and able to fix any issues that may come their way.